Pablo Reyes Player Props: Red Sox vs. Royals

-Pablo Reyes -- 0-for-2 in his most recent game -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Cole Ragans on the mound, on August 7 at 7:10 PM ET.
+Pablo Reyes -- with a slugging percentage of .552 in his past 10 games, including three extra-base hits -- will be in action for the Boston Red Sox against the Kansas City Royals, with Brady Singer on the mound, on August 8 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Blue Jays.
+He collected two extra-base hits in his most recent game (3-for-4 with a double, a home run and four RBI) against the Royals.

 Pablo Reyes Game Info & Props vs. the Royals